Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Block-Wise Adaptive Mixture of Predictors

 The estimated bits per sample per component for mode $p$ combines entropy, an overflow penalty, and the amortized block-mode metadata:

-Here $\lambda$ is a fixed penalty in bits(We set it to 16 because the data are of float type, and we assume that subsequent lossless compression can achieve a 2$\times$ compression ratio\cite{lindstrom2017error,son2014data}).
-Since we have only two modes, the metadata cost is one bit per block, i.e.,

-We choose the mode with the smaller estimated rate, subject to a relative-improvement gate, if the improvement of $\widehat{R}_p^{SL}(B)$ is greater than the threshold(we set as 0.03\%), then we use SL as predictor for that block, otherwise it will rollback to 3DL to prevents mode thrashing on noisy estimates.
+Here, $\lambda$ denotes a fixed penalty measured in bits.
+We set it to half the data type size, assuming that subsequent lossless compression achieves an average compression ratio of $2\times$~\cite{lindstrom2017error,son2014data}.
+Since only two modes are considered, the metadata overhead is one bit per block.
+We select the mode with the lower estimated score, subject to a relative-improvement criterion.
+Specifically, if the improvement of $\widehat{R}_p^{SL}(B)$ exceeds a switching threshold (set to $0.3\%$), we adopt the SL mode for that block; otherwise, we revert to 3DL to avoid mode thrashing caused by noisy estimates.